 How long do dental implants last?

 One of the major benefits of dental implants is that they are designed to last permanently.
-For many individuals, the results have lasted for decades.

 What is the cost of dental implants?